The Importance of Proper Electrical Wiring

 Wiring Risks and Requirements in Commercial Buildings

 Poor electrical wiring in commercial buildings does more than trip a breaker.
-It can cripple operations, damage equipment, and lead to injury or liability lawsuits.
+It can cripple operations, damage equipment, and raise serious questions like is faulty wiring in your small business a liability risk?

 Facilities are subject to strict compliance rules.
-The NEC and OSHA set national standards, but local codes dive deeper—often covering load balancing, circuit labeling, ground clearances, and system accessibility.
+The NEC and OSHA’s electrical safety standards for commercial facilities set national requirements, while local codes often expand on load balancing, circuit labeling, ground clearances, and system accessibility.

 Warning Signs in Commercial Systems